-In lateral positioning, the roll can be shaped to support the head, back, and legs.
-It is highly suitable for users with brain injury or dementia and hemiplegic patients, as it provides good tactile stimulation.
+In supine positioning, the roll can be shaped to support the head, back, and legs.
+It is highly suitable for users with brain injury, dementia, or hemiplegia, as it provides good tactile stimulation and promotes a secure holding effect, which gives a sense of containment.
 Relief for the lower back and heels This position primarily relieves the lower back region and heels.
 It is a well-known resting position that provides relief from back pain and swollen legs.